vgteam/sv-genotyping-paper/yeast/README.md

 There are 2 different subdirectories for the VCF graph in `yeast/graphs`:
 - `yeast/graphs/constructunion_all` - Integrate variants from all strains into graph
-- `yeast/graphs/constructunion_four` - Integrate variants from 3 S. cerevisiae and 2 S. paradoxus strains into the graph
+- `yeast/graphs/constructunion_five` - Integrate variants from 3 S. cerevisiae and 2 S. paradoxus strains into the graph

-Let's call them the two sample sets.
-For the first sample set (`all`), run:
+Let's call them the two strain sets.
+For the first strain set (`all`), run:
 ```
 cd yeast/graphs/constructunion_all
 snakemake
 ```

-For the second sample set (`four`), run:
+For the second strain set (`five`), run:
 ```
-cd yeast/graphs/constructunion_four
+cd yeast/graphs/constructunion_five
 snakemake
 ```

-This will create the VCF graphs for the two sample sets using S288C as reference strain and the high-sensitivity variant callsets produced before.
+This will create the VCF graphs for the two strain sets using S288C as reference strain and the high-sensitivity variant callsets produced before.

 As a result `yeast/graphs/constructunion_*/mappings` will contain the sorted GAM alignments of the Illumina reads against the graph.